 If you want to fit in with the locals in Costa Rica, jeans are a must.
 Even though most would consider the climate too hot for jeans, they’re trendy in Costa Rica.
 Wearing jeans is the only way to “fit in” with the local style.

 In all seriousness, we don’t recommend jeans for Costa Rica.
-The locals may find them stylish but they are not a practical item for your Costa Rica packing list.
+The locals may find them stylish but they are not a practical item to add to a packing list for Costa Rica.

 Rain Jacket